tzshin/gello_software/README.md

-# Project: Teleoperation Tool for Franka Robot Arm
+# GELLO with Mods and More Instructions
 ## Introduction
-Welcome to the GitHub repository for the Teleoperation Tool for the Franka Emika robot arm.
-This repository provides comprehensive information on implementing the GELLO software on the Franka Emika robot arm, including various modifications and improvements we have made to enhance efficiency and user-friendliness.\
+This repository provides comprehensive information on using the GELLO with the Franka Emika robot arm, including various modifications and improvements we have made to enhance efficiency and user-friendliness.
 **Note:** This repository is intended to be used alongside the original GELLO repository, as some necessary information can be found there.
 ## Table of Contents
 - [Motivation](#motivation)